Asymptotic Properties of Random Contingency Tables with Uniform Margin: Abstract

 \section{Abstract}

 Let $C\geq 2$ be a positive integer.
-Consider the set of $n\times n$ non-negative integer matrices with row sums and column sums $Cn$ and let $X=(X_{ij})$ be uniform distributed on this set.
-This $X$ is called the random contingency tables with uniform margin.
-In this paper, we study various asymptotic properties of $X=(X_{ij})$ as the dimension $n\to\infty$.
+Consider the set of $n\times n$ non-negative integer matrices whose row sums and column sums are all equal to $Cn$ and let $X=(X_{ij})_{1\leq i,j\leq n}$ be uniformly distributed on this set.
+This $X$ is called the random contingency table with uniform margin.
+In this paper, we study various asymptotic properties of $X=(X_{ij})_{1\leq i,j\leq n}$ as $n\to\infty$.

-\section{Introduction}
+\section{Introduction.}

 Contingency tables model the dependence structure in large data sets.
 Mathematically, it is the set of matrices with fixed row and column sum.
-Let $\mathbf r=(r_1,\ldots,r_m)$ and $\mathbf c=(c_1,\ldots, c_n)$ be two postive integer vectors of length $m$ and $n$ respectively with total sum of entries, i.e.
+Let $\mathbf r=(r_1,\ldots,r_m)$ and $\mathbf c=(c_1,\ldots, c_n)$ be two positive integer vectors with same total sum of entries $N$, i.e.,